Convex projective structures on non-hyperbolic three-manifolds: Gluing covering manifolds of reflection --orbifolds

-Let $\mathcal O$ be a reflection orbifold with one cusp $\partial \cong \mathcal S_{3,3,3}$ satisfying the hypothesis~(2) of Theorem~\ref{DifferentCover} and let $M$ be a manifold cover.
+Finally, we briefly mention an application of the Cusp Covering Conjecture, proven by Wise (see \cite{Wis} and \cite[Corollary 16.15]{Wis1}). \begin{theorem}[Cusp Covering Conjecture, Wise~\cite{Wis, Wis1}] Let $M$ be a finite volume hyperbolic $3$--manifold and let $\partial M = \partial_1 \sqcup \partial_2 \sqcup \dotsm \sqcup \partial_r$.
+There exist finite covers $\partial_i^\circ \rightarrow \partial_i$ such that for any further finite covers $\partial_i^c \rightarrow \partial_i^\circ$, there is a finite cover $\widehat{M} \rightarrow M$ such that for each $i$, each cover of $\partial_i$ appearing on the boundary of $\widehat{M}$ is isomorphic to $\partial_i^c \to \partial_i$. \end{theorem} Let $\mathcal O$ be a reflection orbifold with one cusp $\partial \cong \mathcal S_{3,3,3}$ satisfying the hypothesis~(2) of Theorem~\ref{DifferentCover} and let $M$ be a manifold cover.
 It follows easily from the Cusp Covering Conjecture that there is a finite cover $\widehat M$ of $M$ (in fact infinitely many such) so that the inclusion of the fundamental group $\Delta^c_i$ of each boundary component $\partial^c_i$ into the fundamental group $\Delta_{3,3,3}$ of $\partial$ has the same image.
 Hence, we may glue together in pairs the boundary components of $\widehat M$ via a lattice isometry of the hex torus structure.
 The resulting manifolds admit convex projective structures by Theorem~\ref{DifferentCover}.
 We may also arrange that for each $i$, the image of some $\Delta^c_i \hookrightarrow \Delta_{3,3,3}$ is a multiple $k \Delta'$ of the fundamental group of any given hex torus subgroup $\Delta'$.
 Let $\Delta'$ to be hex lattice isomorphic to, for example, the hex torus fundamental group of the boundary torus $\partial M'$ of some one-cusped manifold $M'$ in Table~\ref{tab:Census}.
-Then any boundary component of the resulting cover $\widehat M$ of $\mathcal O$ may be glued to the boundary of a copy of $M'$ by a lattice $k$-isometry.
-Let $N$ be a manifold obtained by gluing together some pairs of boundary components of $\widehat M$ via hex lattices isometries and by gluing on copies of $M'$ with hex lattice $k$-isometries to the remaining boundary components.
+Then any boundary component of the resulting cover $\widehat M$ of $\mathcal O$ may be glued to the boundary of a copy of $M'$ by a lattice $k$--isometry.
+Let $N$ be a manifold obtained by gluing together some pairs of boundary components of $\widehat M$ via hex lattices isometries and by gluing on copies of $M'$ with hex lattice $k$--isometries to the remaining boundary components.
 Then $N$ admits a properly convex projective structure by Theorem~\ref{DifferentCover}.
 This gives one way to obtain many interesting examples of closed non-hyperbolic three-manifolds $N$ which admits convex projective structures.